tusharsaran/collections/Readme.md

 	1. Comparable :

 		- Model (employee)  will implement Comparable interface
-		- overide compareTo(T obj) method in the model class to compare current object with passing object.Comparable affects the original class, i.e., the actual class is modified.
+		- overide compareTo(T obj) method in model class to compare current object with passing object.Comparable affects the original class, i.e., the actual class is modified.
 		- Comparable is present in java.lang package.
 		- one of the disavantage of using comparable is we can only do a sorting on a single element.